Harlequin-type ichthyosis

 Harlequin ichthyosis is a condition in which a newborn has hard, thick skin in diamond patterns.

-The condition prevents skin from properly protecting the body.
+The condition prevents skin from protecting the body.

 Symptoms